-Candle lighting is at 8:06 pm (eighteen minutes before sunset).
+Candle lighting is at 8:01 pm (eighteen minutes before sunset).

-SHABBOS, 2 SIVAN, 46 DAYS OF THE OMER

-Kabbalas Shabbos and Maariv are prayed as on a regular Shabbos.
-Tonight we count the 46th day of the Omer.
+SHABBOS, 4 SIVAN, 48 DAYS OF THE OMER Kabbalas Shabbos and Maariv are prayed as on a regular Shabbos.
+Tonight we count the 48th day of the Omer.
+SHABBOS MORNING The latest time for Shema this morning is at 9:08 am.